Short bio for presenters

-And the same passion that propelled his love of music, and later on writing, is also what led Michael into environmental and social activism, where he now holds a degree in Community Action.
-Michael was a professional photographer who already had an eye to capture life in a single picture, his songwriting mixed with activism mirrored his same ability to capture snapshots with pen and ink.
+And the same passion that propelled his love of music, and later on song writing, is also what led Michael into environmental and social activism, where he holds a degree in Community Action.
+Michael is also a professional photographer and has taken up painting-someone who already had an eye to capture life in a single picture, his songwriting mixed with activism mirrored his same ability to capture snapshots with pen and ink.
 Michael writes songs about real issues and explores a deeper range of those of the heart.

 Having worked for many years as Vermont’s statewide recycling advocate, battling for clean air, water and fair government, Michael attacked huge multinational waste corporations to prevent them from burning trash and polluting the environment.
 He worked for progressive candidates and ran as an independent progressive for Vermont State Senate in the early 90’s.

-In 1994, after running for Vermont State Senate, Veitch decided to concentrate on music and writing full time.
+and Peter Welch, and losing to Peter Shumlin, Veitch decided to concentrate on music and writing full time.
 But when Shawn Colvin was handed a CD of Michael’s music, Shawn enthusiastically encouraged him to perform his music out on the road and open some shows for her.
+She also raised a very significant amount of money for the state senate campaign!
 Eventually Michael opened for Shawn on tour and at other gigs, meeting many of his musical heroes.
 While opening for Shawn at a well-known Washington, DC venue, George Stephanopolis, who was in attendance, invited Shawn and Michael on a special tour of the White House and to meet Bill Clinton in the Oval Office.
 Veitch realized the irony of the situation – that it was music that got him into the White House and not strictly politics, something that confirmed his belief that he could do more to raise awareness of serious issues and affect change by performing.
 His songs carried his message, echoing the tradition of troubadours like Woody Guthrie, Bob Dylan, Pete Seeger, Odetta and Billy Bragg.
 And it was also during an anti-war rally in Washington DC, that his combination of music and activism that allowed Michael to share the stage with Jesse Jackson, Patti Smith and Ben Cohen (Ben and Jerry’s) which was filmed and later shown repeatedly on CSPAN.

-He completed Painted Heart with Julie Last producing and some co-writing and was joined by Jerry Marotta, Artie Traum, Pete Levin, Bar Scott, Ed Sanders and many other super players and singers.
+He completed Painted Heart in 2007 with Julie Last producing and some co-writing and was joined by Jerry Marotta, Artie Traum, Pete Levin, Bar Scott, Ed Sanders and many other super players and singers.
 “It’s the album I’ve always wanted to make and I think it’s a keeper.” said Michael.
 He was also completing by himself a 1200 sq ft addition to his Woodstock house.
 “When I wasn’t hammering nails, I was laying down tracks at Coldbook Studios in Bearsville with Julie Last, which is probably where the “holding up the rafters” line in the song Knock Me Down came from.” said Veitch.